Humanitarian Engineering and Science

 TRACK 5: Data Science (DSCI) (15 CREDITS):

-Degree candidates should have an undergraduate degree in computer science, mathematics or data science, or equivalent coursework.
+Degree candidates should have an undergraduate degree in computer science, mathematics, or data science or equivalent coursework.
 In addition, candidates will need to complete necessary prerequisite courses for the graduate courses.

-In addition to the Core HES MS (Non-Thesis) curriculum (15 credits) detailed above, MS (Non-Thesis) students following the Data Science track must take four required courses (12 credits) and at least 3 credits of approved elective courses, as shown below.
-In addition to earning the HES MS (Non-Thesis) degree, they will also earn the Data Science Statistical Learning Graduate Certificate.
+In addition to the core HES MS (non-thesis) curriculum (15 credits) detailed above, MS (non-thesis) students following the Data Science track must take four required courses (12 credits) and at least 3 credits of approved elective courses, as shown below.
+In addition to earning the HES MS (non-thesis) degree, they will also earn the Data Science Statistical Learning Graduate Certificate.

 Required Courses